Before you take a proctored exam, make sure you know and understand the following computer and behavior requirements.

 - You must not leave the room during the exam for any reason, unless posted rules for the exam specifically permit you to do so.

 If you have a disability and need additional time or specific accommodations to take the exam, consult your organization’s disability resources or the course team before you make any choices on the exam page.
 The course team must approve your request and make any adjustments before you start your exam.

 If you violate the online proctoring rules and receive an Unsatisfactory status, you automatically receive a score of 0 for the exam.
 For most courses, you are no longer eligible for academic credit.

-If you have questions about your proctoring exam status, go to http://edx.org to contact edX Support, or consult your course team.
+If you have questions about your proctoring exam status, click the "Submit a request" button at the bottom of this page to contact edX Support, or consult your course team.